-7. Call 628.652.8733 or email photos to UrbanForestryPermits@sfdpw.org at least one (1) week in advance to schedule a final inspection to be conducted once work is completed.
+7. Email photos to UrbanForestryPermits@sfdpw.org at least one (1) week in advance to schedule a final inspection to be conducted once work is completed.
 We will request a post-construction site inspection meeting if necessary.

 Public Works staff will sign-off on the project or inform the applicant of any changes required to comply with the plans as permitted.
 If changes are necessary, an additional post-construction site inspection will be required.